jicarretero/fiwarelab-horizon-theme/README.md

 # fiwarelab-horizon-theme

 This theme of Cloud Portal is based on Ubuntu theme for Openstack-dashboard.
-Version of Openstack dashboard should be Rocky and Ubuntu Version should be 18.04 -- There are no big changes from this version to the previous one, representing Queens.
+Version of Openstack dashboard should be Stein and Ubuntu Version should be 18.04 -- There are no big changes from this version to the previous ones, representing Queens and Rocky.

 ## Installation
 After installing Ubuntu 18.04, we only need to run

-    sudo apt update && sudo apt install -y software-properties-common sudo add-apt-repository cloud-archive:rocky
+    sudo apt update && sudo apt install -y software-properties-common sudo add-apt-repository cloud-archive:stein
     apt update && apt dist-upgrade -y
     sudo apt install openstack-dashboard git